 Rules are there to help keep designs from sinking.

 No matter the size and complexity of your board design, it should be subjected to design rule checking.
 Some argue that certain designs are too simple to invest time on DRC’s.
-However, even the simplest designs can cause big problems from unexpected design violations that slip through the cracks.
-DRC’s ensure that the designs’ integrity is good before it is sent off for manufacturing. board design DRC’s change from tool-to-tool in name and description, so here are some of the more elements that board design software should check your layouts for:
+However, even the simplest designs can cause big problems from unexpected design rule violations that slip through the cracks.
+DRC’s ensure that the designs’ integrity is good before it is sent off for manufacturing.
+Printed board design DRC’s change from tool-to-tool in name and description, so here are some of the more elements that circuit board design software should check your PCB layouts for:

-Board Technology Rules: Your layout tools should give you the ability to check the validity of the different physical parameters of your design, such as correctly defined physical layers that are not duplicated.
+Board Technology Rules: Your PCB layout tools should give you the ability to check the validity of the different physical parameters of your design, such as correctly defined physical layers that are not duplicated.

 Footprints: Your layout tools should also give you the ability to check the footprints that you are using on your design, whether individually or in a batch mode.